At Harley and beyond, strong dollar offers competition discount edge

 Harley's U.S. market share slipped nearly five percentage points in the first quarter to 51.3 percent as competitors offered discounts of up to $3,000 per bike and slashed suggested retail prices by up to 25 percent.

-Honda Motor Co Ltd (7267.T) and Suzuki Motor Corp (7269.T) both currently offer $1,000 (669.23 pound) cash back on selected models.
+Honda Motor Co Ltd and Suzuki Motor Corp both currently offer $1,000 cash back on selected models.
 Suzuki has cut the suggested retail price on 13 models and Honda is offering low-interest financing.

 Harley says it will not compete on price to protect its brand, a declaration welcomed by industry analysts.